 However, Gorr's "son" (in reality, a darkness construct) decides to assist present Thor in bringing down the Butcher.
 Charged by the prayers of the son, as well as every single surviving god, all through time, Thor absorbs the Godbomb's blast, as well as the "All-Black" weapon.
 Mocking Gorr, describing him as a "little man", Thor steps back and, just as Gorr lets out an anguished scream, allows past Thor to easily decapitate the now-powerless Gorr, ending his tale.

-Normally, Gorr is a fairly weak, non-superpowerd creature, but thanks to "All-Black the Necrosword", a weapon Gorr found on the body of a dead god, he attains the following powers:
+Before his transformation, Gorr is a fairly weak creature with no superpowers, but thanks to "All-Black the Necrosword", a weapon Gorr found on the body of a dead god, he attains the following powers:

 Superhuman Strength - Gorr has strength that is at least comparable to Thor, if not greater.
 He was able to best young Thor, present-day Thor and Skyfather-Thor all at the same time, and has single-handedly defeated many millions of gods in open combat, including one that reportedly "wrestled with black holes for fun".